 By all accounts he avoided detention, well, so far he has anyway!

-What ones are your favorite fun, interest facts about the Berlin Wall?
+What are your favorite fun, interesting facts about the Berlin Wall?

 - How to Find Cheap Flights to Germany

 - Best German Christmas Markets to Visit